rschristopher/rschristopher.github.io/src/criticisms/deflation.md

-However, in a debt-backed economy, like our current USD petrodollar, any kind of deflation is in-fact deadly due to the cost of debt increasing.
+However, in a debt-backed economy, like our current USD petrodollar, any kind of deflation is in-fact deadly due to the cost of the debt increasing.

 ## Debt-backed Money

-Debt-backed money like the USD is essentially an "IOU" backed by the Federal Reserve, a promise that they'll provide value in the future
+!!! danger "Debt-backed money like the USD petrodollar is essentially an *IOU*" The modern USD is an "IOU" from the Federal Reserve, a promise that they'll provide value in the future
  -- yet that future never comes.
-They just print more money to manage the ever-increasing debt.
+They just print more money
+ (expand their balance sheet)
+ to manage
+ the ever-increasing debt.

 ![IOUs](/images/ious.jpg)